Eric217/Compressor/README.md

 # Compressor
-A Compressor based on huffman
+A Compressor based on huffman.
+VS + QT
+Write for Windows.
+Real Compression